It’s May, 2021. The past few weeks have been a major reckoning for some, and a missed opportunity for others.

 Tribal consensus is not truth

-As the above response illustrates, for way too many Americans, the rubric to assess truth begins with:
+For way too many Americans, the rubric to assess truth begins with:

-- Is my “tribe” in favor of this or against it?
+- Is my “tribe” in favor of this, or against it?

 … rather than looking at the evidence for or against a particular idea, and reasoning.